taogen-docs/resources-of-learning/domains/generative-ai.md

 - [What is a Large Language Model (LLM)?](https://www.mlq.ai/what-is-a-large-language-model-llm/)
 - Generative AI in Action (2024) by Amit Bahree
 - Generative Deep Learning: Teaching Machines to Paint, Write, Compose, and Play (2nd, 2023) by David Foster
-- AI Agents in Action (2025) by Micheal Lanham
 - Hands-On Large Language Models: Language Understanding and Generation (2024) by Jay Alammar, Maarten Grootendorst
 - LLM Engineer's Handbook: Master the art of engineering large language models from concept to production (2024) by Paul Iusztin, Maxime Labonne
 - Large Language Models: A Deep Dive: Bridging Theory and Practice (2024) by Uday Kamath (Author), Kevin Keenan, Garrett Somers